dave45678/ProgrammingFundamentals/github_pages.md

 We will be creating this solution with GitHub, Prose, JavaScript, HTML, BootStrap, Gravatar,

+####Organize your existing GitHub repositories
+This page will only show repositories that have a description.
+So if you have a repository you don't want included then don't include a description.
+This page will display the repository name, the language and the description.

 ###Create a GitHub repository
+ f

 ###Create a Readme.md file